aqwvinh/Basic_guideline_for_Machine_Learning/J. NLP.md

 X = df_train.tokens  # You have to gather all the text in one column y = df_train.label

-# split the dataset into training and validation datasets FOR BIG DATASETS.
-FOR SMALL DATASETS --> CROSS-VALIDATION
+# split the dataset into training and validation datasets
 X_train, X_valid, y_train, y_valid = model_selection.train_test_split(X, y, test_size=0.25, random_state=0,
                                                    stratify=y) #random_state to have the same alea and strafify to have a balance in label